-The Marine Gunnery Sergeant John David Fry Scholarship amends the Post 9/11 GI Bill to include the children of service members who die in the line of duty after September 10, 2001.
-Eligible children attending school may receive tuition and fees plus a monthly living stipend and book allowance under this program.
-The program offers up to 45 months of education benefits.
-For more information or to apply, please visit the GI Bill Website and see the scholarship Fact Sheet.
+The Marine Gunnery Sergeant John David Fry Scholarship amends the Post 9/11 GI Bill® to include the children and surviving spouses of military personnel who died in the line of duty after September 10, 2001.
+Eligible children and spouses attending school may receive tuition and fees plus a monthly living allowance and book stipend under this program.
+The program offers up to 36 months of education benefits.
+For more information or to apply, please visit the GI Bill® Website and see the scholarship Fact Sheet.

-Children of an active duty member of the Armed Forces who has died in the line of duty on or after September 11, 2001, are eligible for the benefit.
+Children and surviving spouses of military personnel who died in the line of duty on or after September 11, 2001, are eligible for the benefit.
 A child may be married or over 23 and still be eligible.

 - Are entitle to 36 months of benefits at the 100% level